tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/2/LessonPlan.md

   ![LP_Ins_Data_Cleansing_No_Of_Null_2.PNG](Images/LP_Ins_Data_Cleansing_No_Of_Null_2.PNG)

 * Pandas also offers the `duplicated` function to identify duplicate rows in a DataFrame.
-Duplicate rows are important to check because they can result in increased wait times for processing.
+Duplicate rows are essential to check because they can result in increased wait times for processing.
 Duplicate rows will also skew data aggregations, inflating aggregated numbers.

 * The `duplicated` function returns either `True` or `False`.